Nutzzz/SpinnakerAdventure/README.md

 ### MSX ports

 Then there's the Spanish-only remakes for MSX with totally redrawn art.
-However, it's difficult to test these; the SAL parser is hard enough to deal with when you're fluent in the language.
+However, it's difficult to test these; the SAS parser is hard enough to deal with when you're fluent in the language.
 Trying to use Google Translate as an intermediary is quite painful!

-## Sound format
+## Sound Format

 These games feature some music and sound effects that are... serviceable.
-The IBM ports come with two sound file formats, \*.IB for the IBM PC internal speaker (monophonic) and \*.JR for the IBM PCjr [TI SN76489 chip](https://en.wikipedia.org/wiki/Texas_Instruments_SN76489) (polyphonic, featuring a 3-channel square wave generator, and a 1-channel noise generator, though it seems that SAS does not use the noise channel).
+The IBM ports come with two sound file formats, \*.IB for the IBM PC internal speaker (monophonic) and \*.JR for the IBM PCjr [TI SN76489 chip](https://en.wikipedia.org/wiki/Texas_Instruments_SN76489) (polyphonic, featuring a 3-channel square wave generator, and a 1-channel white noise generator, though I'm not sure if the noise channel is used on the IBM ports).

-The Tester Tool permits you to export all audio files to .MID from the IBM versions of all 8 games.
+The Tester Tool permits you to export all audio files to .MID for the IBM, Atari ST, and Commodore 64 versions of all 8 games.
 I'm close to having the format figured out, so it works pretty well for the most part, but there are still a couple bugs to work out.
-Here's what I have so far:
+Here's what I've deciphered so far:

+### IBM PC/PCjr sound format

-### Header
+#### Header

 The first byte (at 0x00) is highly variable; it seems to be a buffer size, as I got it to play part of a prior sound file after increasing the size.
 The second byte (0x01) has a very small range (`00`-`02` I think).
 The first often varies between IB and JR formats, and the second sometimes does as well.